shehryarhafeez/User-Management-via-AJAX/README.md

 - **Error Handling**: Graceful fallback to cached data when API fails
 - **Responsive Design**: Works on desktop and mobile devices

+## 📡Limitations

+-The reqres.in API is a mock service and doesn't persist changes -User avatars for locally added users are generated from placeholder images -Email addresses for created users are simulated

 ---

 ## 📡 API Endpoints Used

 The application interacts with these `reqres.in` endpoints:

 | Endpoint                  | Method | Description               |
 |---------------------------|--------|---------------------------|